 BOOKING YOUR SAFARI:

 The best part was that all of their safaris are offered a la carte vs. game reserves that build it into the price of your stay.
-We loved having this ala carte flexibility, and the lodge also had a bar and small plunge pool overlooking the park to relax in after your safari or to enjoy a drink before or after dinner!
+We loved having this ala carte flexibility.
+And the lodge also had a bar and small plunge pool overlooking the park to relax in after your game drive at the safari or to enjoy a drink before or after dinner!

 WINELANDS & CAPE TOWN!

-Next, we flew to Cape Town where we rented a car and headed to Winelands, which was about an hour drive.
+Next, we flew to Cape Town where we rented a car and headed to South Africa’s wine regions.
+This area is also known as the Winelands, which was about an hour drive.

 Here are some of our top recommendations for your time in Cape Town: